The Experience Matters More Than the Price!

 6. Packaging

-Tasteful packaging can really set your item apart.
-When starting out you may only be able to purchase none branded packaging.
-Place your contact details on a card and pop it in the bag with the customers items.
-When you begin to sell more confidently consider a paper bag with your logo on it, or a bag that has your brand name on.
+As you begin to sell more confidently consider a paper bag with your logo on it, or a bag that has your brand name on it.
 The customer will walk around the market with your logo and brand for everyone to see.
+It’s simple but effective.

 When they get home, their items have been protected and they know where to find you again if they want to purchase more items or pass your details on to a friend.